Directory | Explanation | Site Map

 Similarly, liberal mainline Protestants tend to extol feminine virtues and disdain masculine ones.

-• They promote non-gendered sexual values acceptable to radical feminist and homosexual ideologies.
+- They promote non-gendered sexual values acceptable to radical feminist and trans/non/her-him ideologies.
 But they inconsistently repudiate the male gender.
 While they ignore lifting up demeaned, identity-robbed minority men — as men — they aggrandize minority women as oppressed women needing liberation from males.

-• They affirm an effeminate, politically-Left Jesus and an emasculated, maternal Godhead.
-(It's forbidden in some churches and seminaries to say "God the Father.")
+- They affirm an effeminate, politically-Left Jesus and an emasculated, maternal Godhead.
+(It's heresy in some churches and seminaries to say "God the Father.")
 The Blessed Virgin Mary is becoming an object of special interest, if not devotion, in some non-Catholic groups.

-[In contrast, women in the Bible aren't passive, emotional push-overs who submit to anything or everyone because they can't think or are emotionally handicapped.
-Of course, women throughout history who lived outside the sphere of Biblical Faith have been overly "feminized" and exploited as objects by tyrannical men — contrary, I believe, to the Creator's intent and the teachings of both the Hebrew Scriptures and the New Testament.]
+In contrast, women in the Bible aren't passive, emotional push-overs who submit to anything or everyone because they can't think or are emotionally handicapped.
+Of course, women throughout history who lived outside the sphere of Biblical Faith have often been overly "feminized" and exploited as objects by tyrannical men — contrary, I believe, to the Creator's intent and the teachings of both the Hebrew Scriptures and the New Testament.

 "Women have been taking an increasingly more dominant role in Jewish rites.
 As a result, the phenomenon of 'Ima on the bima' (mom on the podium) has become the rule rather than the exception in liberal Jewish settings.